ARE THERE STUDENT LOANS FOR BAD CREDIT?

 #3 Watch Those Balances

 One important part of your credit score is how much you’re actually using.
-Finance experts say you should keep it below 30 percent.
 To keep your credit score high, keep those balances low.
 Don’t just make the minimum payment but pay as much as you can.
-This shows potential future lender that you’re reliable and can pay off your debts.
-A major factor in determining credit scores.
+This shows potential future lender that you’re reliable and could pay off your debts.
+It’s a major factor in determining credit scores.

 #4 Do Not Get Too Many Cards

 Too many credit cards equal too much debt.
-Opening new accounts in a short period of time can dramatically affect your credit score.
-Credit agencies consider this behavior as a credit risk.
+Opening new accounts in a short period of time could dramatically affect your credit score.
+Credit agencies consider this behavior as a credit risk especially for student loans for bad credit.

 #5 Get a Federal Student Loan